neudeeptech/Zpl-Label-Generator/README.md

 ## Overview

 The Label Generator Application is a zpl launguge label designing application .
-It allows users to design there label format on canvas and it converts it to ZPL printer language code.
-This project was developed with [javascript/reactjs] and python/flask.
+It allows users to design their label format/drawing on canvas and it converts it to ZPL printer language code.
+This project was developed with [javascript/reactjs(fabricjs)] and python/flask.

 ## Features